How to Diagnose CSID

-Diagnosing Genetic Sucrase-Isomaltase Deficiency/Congenital Sucrase-Isomaltase Deficiency in a patient can be an arduous journey.
-Starting with a pediatrician or primary care physician, a patient may be diagnosed with more common causes of diarrhea such as toddler’s diarrhea, Irritable Bowel Syndrome, parasites, or intestinal infections.
-When treatment for these conditions does not relieve symptoms, a primary care physician may decide to refer the patient to a gastroenterologist, who specializes in digestive issues.
+Getting a correct diagnosis for Congenital Sucrase-Isomaltase Deficiency (CSID), can be a grueling journey.
+Starting with a pediatrician or primary care physician, an individual may be diagnosed with more common causes of diarrhea such as toddler’s diarrhea, irritable bowel syndrome, parasites, or intestinal infections.
+When treatments for these conditions do not relieve symptoms, the individual may be referred to a gastroenterologist, who specializes in digestive ailments.

-A gastroenterologist, like the primary care physician and pediatrician, will conduct a physical examination, as well as discuss clinical, family, and diet history.
+Like the primary care physician and pediatrician, a gastroenterologist conducts a physical examination and discusses one’s clinical, family, and dietary history.
 Based on this information, tests may be ordered.
-Often with rare diseases, this process of discovery may require a systematic process of elimination of other more common ailments before an exact diagnosis can be determined.
+As is often seen with rare diseases, the journey to determine the correct diagnosis may require a systematic process of elimination of other more common ailments before an exact diagnosis can be confirmed.

-In this procedure, several biopsies (tissue specimens) are obtained from the small intestine, and then sent for a specialized analysis of the enzymatic activity.
-The laboratory analysis that determines the sucrase-isomaltase activity is commonly known as a disaccharidase assay via a small bowel biopsy.
-After measuring the intestinal disaccharidases (lactase, sucrase, isomaltase or palatinase, and maltase), a definitive diagnosis for Genetic Sucrase-Isomaltase Deficiency can be identified.
+During the gastrointestinal endoscopy test, several biopsies (tissue specimens) are obtained from the small intestine and sent for a specialized analysis of enzymatic activity of a number of disaccharide enzymes, including sucrase and isomaltase.
+The laboratory analysis that determines this enzyme activity is commonly known as a disaccharidase assay via a small bowel biopsy.
+After measuring the activity of these intestinal disaccharidases (lactase, sucrase, isomaltase or palatinase, and maltase-glucoamylase), a possible diagnosis of CSID can be made.

-There is a non-invasive test called the sucrose hydrogen breath test that may be ordered for a particular patient.
-In the human gut, only a specific type of bacteria in the large intestine is capable of producing hydrogen, so this test uses the measurement of hydrogen in the breath to diagnose gastrointestinal disorders.
-Bacteria produce hydrogen when the bacteria are exposed to unabsorbed food, particularly sugars and carbohydrates.
-Large amounts of hydrogen may be produced when there is a problem with the digestion or absorption of food in the small intestine, allowing more unabsorbed food to reach the large intestine.
-If there is an increase in hydrogen output while breathing, it suggests that small intestinal enzymes are not working properly.
-While taking the test, patients who have GSID may experience symptoms due to the large amount of sucrose consumed during the test.
+The sucrose hydrogen methane breath test is a noninvasive test in which levels of hydrogen gas in an individual’s breath are measured following sucrose ingestion.
+This test is based on the fact that bacteria in the large intestine are capable of producing hydrogen gas in the human gut.
+These bacteria produce hydrogen gas when they are exposed to unabsorbed food, particularly sugars and carbohydrates.
+Large amounts of hydrogen gas are produced when there is a problem with the digestion or absorption of food in the small intestine, allowing more unabsorbed food to reach the large intestine.
+Thus, an increase in hydrogen gas in exhaled breaths after consuming a set amount of sucrose suggests that small intestinal enzymes are not working properly.
+While taking the test, individuals who have Sucrose Intolerance may experience unpleasant gastrointestinal symptoms due to the large amount of sucrose consumed during the test.